GOTWIC/RivenImageProcessor/README.md

 Thank you to Lorelei for telling me about ImageMagick, and thank you Smurfdaddy for showing how a hue transfer works.

+### Todo

+ - Account for different margins when deciding background cutoffs
+ - Custom Image concatonation instead of ImageMagick